hpc/charliecloud/doc/tutorial.rst

   [...]
   done

-Generally, you should avoid unpacking TAR archives onto shared filesystems such as NFS and Lustre, in favor of local storage such as :code:`tmpfs` and local hard disks.
+Generally, you should avoid unpacking tarballs onto shared filesystems such as NFS and Lustre, in favor of local storage such as :code:`tmpfs` and local hard disks.
 This will yield better performance for you and anyone else on the shared filesystem.

 ..
 One potential gotcha is the tarball including special files such as devices.
 Because :code:`tar` is running unprivileged, these will not be